OBOAcademy/obook/docs/lesson/getting-hands-on.md

 ### Learning objectives

 - Understand open source ontology community development
-- Identify the best ontology or ontologies for annotation of biomedical data.
+- Identify the best ontology or ontologies for annotation of biomedical data
 - Find ontology terms and chose the best ontology term
 - Make new term requests